 What will you see in Segovia?

-- The aqueduct: it is the symbol of the city and the main reason why hundreds of tourists visit throughout the year.
+- The aqueduct: it is the symbol of the city and the main reason why hundreds of tourists visit it throughout the year.

-- The church of San Esteban: one of the medieval churches in the city and is famous for its Romanesque bell tower.
+- The church of San Esteban: one of the medieval churches in the city and famous for its Romanesque bell tower.

-3. Organized tour to Segovia and stop in Ávila
+3. Organized tour to Segovia and stop in Avila

 Why I like this tour

-4. Organized tour to Segovia and Toledo
+4. Organized excursion to Segovia and Toledo

 5. What to see and what to do in Segovia in one day

-On an organized excursion from Madrid to Segovia you will see all the important points of the city.
+On an organized tour from Madrid to Segovia you will see all the important points of the city.
 One day will be enough to get to know this city that, although it has many points of interest, is quite manageable.
 Once you get there what you can do is: